se7smohamed/Extend/readme.md

 # Extend

-Extend is the tool to bring your ideas into the programming world, using Extend you can introduce new syntax/features to the language of your choice within a few minutes.
+Extend is the tool to bring your ideas into reality,

+You can use Extend to introduce new syntax/features to the language of your choice in the matter of minutes.
 ## Installation
 To get started you need to install Extend using
 ```